mattsalinero/mechanalysis/mech_spec.md

 Created: 2021-01-11

-Last Updated: 2021-06-20
+Last Updated: 2021-06-21

 ---
 ## Project Overview

-This project analyzed data on keycap group buys self-scraped from community websites.
-- data was scraped from [geekhack.org](https://geekhack.org/) using python (beautifulsoup4 library)
-- the scraped data was pre-processed using python (including parsing unstructured topic titles using an Earlry parsing algorithm and custom grammar)
-- data storage was accomplished using a relational database (and SQL used to store, further clean, and access database data)
-- analysis and graphing performed using Jupyter and MatPlotLib
+This project analyzed data on keyset group buys self-scraped from community websites.
+Relevant data was scraped from [geekhack.org](https://geekhack.org/) using python's beautifulsoup4 library.
+Ingested raw data was then initially processed for storage using python.
+This stage of the project included the implementation of an Earley parsing algorithm and custom grammar to parse unstructured topic titles.
+The scraped data can then be stored in a relational database for analysis.

+Prior to full analysis, the selected data on keyset group buys was manually cleaned and further prepared for analysis using SQL.
+Final analysis was performed using Pandas, Jupyter and MatPlotLib to generate a [report](mech_report.ipynb).

 ---
 ## Task